 Discover great design ideas and plant selections for your own landscape.

 - The Butterfly Rainforest typically contains more than 50 butterfly and moth species at any given time.

 - The continuous population is more than 700 butterflies.

-- Butterflies in the exhibit typically live two to five weeks.
+- Butterflies in the exhibit typically live two to three weeks.

 - Tropical butterflies generally begin flying when the air temperature reaches 65 degrees.